Repairing Artisan Cast Countertops

-We’re often asked about how our cold cast metal tops fare after installation, and how to repair them if the metal gets scratched.
-The simple answer is that cold cast tops are durable, but if they do get scratched, repairing cold cast countertops is easy to do!
+We’re often asked about how our artisan cast metal tops fare after installation, and how to repair them if the metal gets scratched.
+The simple answer is that artisan cast tops are durable, but if they do get scratched, repairing artisan cast countertops is easy to do!

 For a larger area or a more detailed repair, we can schedule a service technician to visit your project and do an on-site repair.
 We schedule service calls with our own staff from Philadelphia to Boston.